yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ```

 1. Analytic model files are stored in `/models/tables`.
 Multiple models can be grouped together into a single file.
+2. Analytic models can optionally belong to a namespace - a grouping of related models with the same API prefix.
+Namespace configuration is defined in `/models/namespaces`.
-2. Security rules are stored in `/models/security.hjson`.
+3. Security rules are stored in `/models/security.hjson`.
-3. Model and security Hjson files support variable substitution with variables defined in `/models/variables.hjson`.
+4. Model, namespace, and security Hjson files support variable substitution with variables defined in `/models/variables.hjson`.
-4. Data source configurations are stored in `/db/sql`.
+5. Data source configurations are stored in `/db/sql`.
 Multiple configurations can be grouped together into a single file.
-5. Data source Hjson files support variable substitution with variables defined in `/db/variables.hjson`.
+6. Data source Hjson files support variable substitution with variables defined in `/db/variables.hjson`.

 CONFIG_ROOT can be any directory in the filesystem or classpath.
 The root configuration location can be set as follows: